Pharmaceutical Management Courses and Classes

 Some common pharmaceutical management courses include those in managerial professionalism; pharmacy and health care systems; research and drug development; and pharmaceutical product development and marketing.
-These courses prepare students to dispense medication, answer medication questions from patients, formulate clinical trials, develop new products and market medications that are developed.
 Courses usually include hands-on experience and some mock simulations.

-Students in business programs often take additional courses in topics like accounting, global business, quality management, project management, healthcare leadership, human resources, finance and economics.
-Those in Pharm.D. programs complete a lot of clinical pharmacy coursework and do externships.
+Students in business programs often take additional courses in topics like accounting, global business, quality management and project management.
+Those in Pharm.D. programs complete extensive pharmacy coursework and clinical practica.